Point of Order (film): Reception

+The Museum of Modern Art suggested that Point of Order may not be strictly defined as a film.
 De Antonio wrote that Point of Order! "may have been the first political documentary in the U.S. after World War II as well as a documentary which, in opposition to prevailing trends, also changed the form of documentary."

 Critical reception to the film was largely positive.
 Among its proponents were Dwight Macdonald, Susan Sontag, Brendan Gill, and Stanley Kaufmann.
 Even Roy Cohn wrote about the film's historical significance, despite disagreement over the film's portrayals of him and Senator McCarthy.
 Some film critics felt that what de Antonio made was different from what most understood as a documentary.
 Judith Crist wrote in the New York Herald Tribune that "the producers have excerpted a superdocumentary instead of creating one of their own."

 Book tie-in

 In 1964, W.W.
 Norton & Company published the book Point of Order!
-A Documentary of the Army-McCarthy Hearings, in book form.
+A Documentary of the Army–McCarthy Hearings, in book form.
 The 108-page book featured still photos captured from the kinescopes of CBS.
 David T. Bazelon wrote the introduction and epilogue.